diox/firefox-minimap-scroller/README.md

   Investigate whether it could eventually replace the whole content-script or not.

-- Make sidebar accessible, include menu-item to de-activate it or move it to the side.
+- Fix sidebar menu item to be able to show/hide sidebar independently on each window.

 - Find a way to properly unit test the addon